 Tupper Lake is just a 40-minute drive from the thriving tourist town of Lake Placid NY.
 Not only is this town dead center among the gorgeous Adirondack Mountains, but it was also home to TWO Olympic winter games!
 The Lake Placid Olympic Center lets visitors ride bobsleds during the summer, skeleton luge in the winter, and even take in the view from the epic Olympic ski jump complex.

-Nearby you can make the scenic drive to a castle along the Veterans Highway of Whiteface Mountain.
+Nearby you can take the scenic drive to a castle along the Veterans Highway of Whiteface Mountain.
 There you can make the breathtaking climb to the top of Whiteface Mountain and drink in the awe-inspiring views from the top.
 You can check out all of the amazing things to do in Lake Placid here.

 Explore Nearby Saranac Lake

 Saranac Lake is just a 25-minute drive from Tupper Lake and offers its own amazing list of attractions.
-If you are looking for things to do in Tupper Lake with kids, or even as a couples date, head over to the Adirondack Carousel where you can experience an artistic take on local wildlife and landscapes from one of the most beautifully carved carousels.
+If you are looking for things to do in Tupper Lake with kids, or even as a couple’s date, head over to the Adirondack Carousel where you can experience an artistic take on local wildlife and landscapes from one of the most beautifully carved carousels.

-You can also take in the Saranac Lake maple syrup tours, lantern-lit sleigh rides, and of course, if you’re visiting in the winter, join the throngs of locals and visitors alike that attend the Saranac Lake winter carnival.
+You can also take in the Saranac Lake maple syrup tours, lantern-lit sleigh rides, and of course, if you’re visiting in the winter, join the throngs of locals and visitors alike that attend the Saranac Lake Winter Carnival.
 You can check out all of the great things to do in Saranac Lake here.